Stephen Joseph Meany

 Life

 1825-1888. b.
 Ennis, Co.
 Clare; ed. locally; worked on The Freeeman’s Journal; fnd The Irish National Magazine; imprisoned 1848; President Liverpool Press Association; emigrated USA, 1860; owner-editor Commercial, Toledo, Ohio; arrested England 1867 for Fenian activities; released 1868; returned to America; admitted to bar, and ed.
-The Evening Democrat, Connecticut; participated in legal defence of Fenians; wrote The Terry Alt, a tale of 1831 (1841) and also the song “Three Cheers for the Red, White and Blue”; d.
+The Evening Democrat, Connecticut; participated in legal defence of Fenians; wrote The Terry Alt; A Tale of 1831 (1841) and also apparently the loyalist song “Three Cheers for the Red, White and Blue”; d.
 New York; bur.
 Ennis.
 PI IF DIW DIH SUTH

 [ top ]